r-lib/ragg/cran-comments.md

-This is a huge feature release that adds support for advanced text layouting and rendering of colour fonts such as emojis, along with correct font fallback for missing glyphs.
+This is a small patch release fixing a single issue that in some rare circumstances can result in system crashes.

 ## Test environments